-Once a student matriculates at UT Permian Basin with 60 semester hours of lower-level credit, additional credits from another university will not be accepted as counting toward a UT Permian Basin degree without prior approval of the dean of the college.
+Once a student matriculates at UT Permian Basin with 60 semester hours of lower-level credit, additional credits from another college or university will not be accepted as counting toward a UT Permian Basin degree without prior approval of the dean of the college.

 Concurrent enrollment.
 UT Permian Basin normally limits concurrent enrollment to community colleges.
 Students desiring credit for concurrent enrollment at another four-year or upper-level institution(s) must have the prior expressed permission in writing from the appropriate dean before enrollment.
+Students with at least 54 but less than 60 semester hours will be required to enroll concurrently for the minimum number of hours needed to meet the 60 hour requirement the first semester in which they enroll at UT Permian Basin.